dale-c-anderson/gitexport/README.md

   depending on the context.
 The name of the script that lives on the remote end is a little misleading;
   You'd think 'deploy-local.sh' is a script that should live on your machine, but in fact 'local' refers to the fact that it doesn't reach out to any remote hosts.

-- After merging the deploy files, change deploy so it uploads itself, executes, then removes itself as part of the deploy process, so it doesn't need to live on the remote server.

 - Store settings in git config instead of using (and having go ignore).gitexport* files